 What are the root causes of PCOS?

 Remember, you can have multiple types of PCOS.
 Also, if one type goes untreated, it can lead to the manifestation of other types of PCOS.
 It’s best to treat them as soon as you learn what type you might be, even if you are on birth control.

 You may have heard about insulin resistance, or were given metformin and told to go on an extremely low carb diet.
-There are many ways to treat insulin resistance, and one approach is to try going gluten and dairy free- two foods that highly spike insulin levels or take Ovasitol, a supplement that helps heal insulin resistance.
+There are many ways to treat insulin resistance: one approach is trying to go gluten and dairy free – two foods that highly spike insulin levels or take Ovasitol, a supplement that helps heal insulin resistance

 Inflammation is a type of PCOS that most cysters have, and it occurs when your immune system is chronically activated.
-Studies show that inflammation can lead to insulin resistance.
-Inflammation can be triggered by inflammatory foods, like sugar, gluten or dairy, It can also be triggered by high stress hormones, environmental toxins, and poor gut health.
-Inflammation has been shown to increase androgens and stop ovulation even without insulin resistance.
+Inflammation can be triggered by inflammatory foods, like sugar, gluten or dairy.
+It can also be triggered by high stress hormones, environmental toxins, and poor gut health.
+Studies show that inflammation can lead to insulin resistance and has been shown to increase androgens and stop ovulation even without insulin resistance.